Aarhus Comprehensive Cancer Centre

 Aarhus CCC has drafted a Strategy for Cancer Research 2025-2027, where the research ambition for 2025-2027 is to create the best conditions for further targeted strategic development of cancer research.

-Read more about the Cancer Research Strategy
+Read the Cancer Research Strategy (pdf)

 EU ambitions in the field of cancer